mcproxy/mcproxy/README.md

         apt-get install doxygen

-*  The mcproxy has to be started with root privileges.
+*  The Mcproxy has to be started with root privileges.

 *  A Linux kernel version greater than version 2.6.32 is required.

 Compilation
 ===========
-Build mcproxy in release mode:
+Build Mcproxy in release mode:

     cd mcproxy/
     qmake
     make

-Build mcproxy in debug mode:
+Build Mcproxy in debug mode:

     cd mcproxy/
     qmake CONFIG+=debug